nashpaz123/jenkins-pipeline-with-docker/README.markdown

 **sudo docker-compose exec --user root jenkins apt-get -y install maven**

-## 6. Go to Manage Jenkins → Manage plugins and
+## 6. Install the plugins "Deploy to container" and "Copy Artifact Plugin"
-Install the plugins "Deploy to container" and "Copy Artifact Plugin" from the "Available" which are required for the project.
-These plugins are used to copy the artifacts from the upstream job and deploy to the Tomcat server.
+On the top right of the screen, under Manage Jenkins → Manage plugins, from the "Available" tab, install the plugins "Deploy to container" and "Copy Artifact Plugin", they are required for the project.
+These plugins are used to copy the artifacts from the upstream job and deploy it to the Tomcat server.

 ## 7. Add
 label "jenkins" on the master server.
 Go to Manage Jenkins → Manage Nodes and confligure the master node.
 We add the label as we restrict the stages to run on the agents with the label "jenkins" in the JenkinsFile.